pulumi/pulumi/docs/design/graphs.md

 * All resource monikers are "stable" (see below).

-Each resource has a type token (in [the usual NutIL sense](nutpack.md)), an optional ID assigned by its provider, an optional list of moniker aliases, and a bag of properties which, themselves, are just JSON objects with optional edges inside.
+Each resource has a type token (in [the usual CocoIL sense](nutpack.md)), an optional ID assigned by its provider, an optional list of moniker aliases, and a bag of properties which, themselves, are just JSON objects with optional edges inside.
 Edges inside properties connect one resource to another; because snapshots are DAGs, all dependency resource definitions will lexically precede the dependent resource within the CocoGL file, ensuring single pass deserializability.